48th North Carolina Infantry Company F

 • December 13, 1862-Battle of Fredericksburg,VA

-• *On detached duty in North Carolina and Southeastern Virginia.
-The 48th helped guard Richmond, Virginia during the Gettysburg Campaign.
+• The 48th helped guard Richmond, Virginia during the Gettysburg Campaign.

 • October 14, 1863-Battle of Bristoe Station,VA